rshipard/diy_genie/README.md

 With the basics done, I started with a login page, as trying everything to the user id was key.

-## Unsolved Problems:
+## Current functionality:

- - Adding gifts to lists at the front end
- - Removing gifts from the wishlist at the front end
- - Updating gifts withing a wishlist at the front end
+ - You can create user
+ - Login
+ - Create lists and modify them
+ - Add friends via-email
- - Ability to access your friends wishlists
+ - View you friends lists

+## Future Features:

  - Ability to mark items off your friends lists as purchased
+ - Remove list altogether
+ - Ability for others to collaborate on a gift - sharing how much they are willing to contribute
+ - Much better CSS/Styling